 - Strong mathematical background − The main courses in mathematics are Algebra, Matrix Calculus, Mathematical Analysis, Difference and Differential Equations, Numerical and Optimization Methods and Probability and Statistics.

-- Basic and specialized knowledge of economics and finance − The basic courses in this section are Money and Banking, Corporate Finance, Microeconomics and Macroeconomics, Game Theory, Econometrics and Fundamentals of Financial Mathematics.
+- Basic and specialized knowledge of economics and finance − The basic courses in this section are Money and Banking, Corporate Finance, Microeconomics, Financial Mathematics, Macroeconomics, Game Theory and others.

-- Skills in the use of computers and software − This is provided by courses such as Programming, Mathematical Software, Databases and others.
+- Skills in the use of computers and software − This is provided by courses such as Programming, Mathematical Software, Computer Statistics and others.

 A special feature (not only in Slovakia) is the mentioned strong mathematical background.
 Students complete fundamental mathematical subjects in the first two years of their studies to the same extent as specialist mathematicians.
 Let us add that several experts from abroad envy us in this regard.